Railroads, Railroad Owners, Railroad Workers Study List

 Click for an enlargement.

-Nuts O'Malley
+“Nuts” O'Malley

-The Labor Question: An article from Harper's Weekly... this is a very complicated article but has great information.
+this is a very complicated article but has great information.

 Public Broadcasting Service (PBS)